Skip to main content

 // ❌ { attendees: 'Value is not valid' }

-In this example we specify a predicate on its own, which is dependant on both the value of the property we're validating and the model as a whole.
+In this example we specify a predicate on its own, which is dependent on both the value of the property we're validating and the model as a whole.

 import { Validator } from 'fluentvalidation-ts';